 - The City of Santa Rosa has been a Climate Leader Since the mid-1990s, the City has been working on making its municipal operations more efficient through energy-efficiency upgrades.
-It has also implemented water conservation programs such as the 'cash to grass' program and created a series of GHG inventories. - Global Warming Solutions Act of 2006 AB 32 created a target for jurisdictions Statewide to reduce GHG emissions by 15% below 1990 levels by 2020.
+It has also implemented water conservation programs such as the 'cash for grass' program and created a series of GHG inventories. - Global Warming Solutions Act of 2006 AB 32 created a target for jurisdictions Statewide to reduce GHG emissions to 1990 levels by 2020 (a reduction of approximately 15% in emissions).
 Through implementation of a series of programs, including use of Sonoma Clean Power's cleaner energy sources, and the State's greater vehicle efficiency standards, by 2020 the City had reduced its GHG emissions by 29%, nearly double the State target. - California Climate Crisis Act of 2022 The State now mandates that jurisdictions reduce GHG emissions by 40% below 1990 levels by 2030, by 85% below 1990 levels by 2045, and achieve carbon neutrality on this timeline.